 - ➤ If you are curious about the NR60E2, this manual contains the information you need to determine if the NR60E2 is the right product for your application.
 Chapter 1, NR60E2 Specifications, was written for you.
 The chapter contains all of the information you will need to fully specify the NR60E2 product in your application. - ➤ If you need to install and use the NR60E2, then the rest of the manual is written for you.
 To simplify installation and configuration, the rest of the manual is broken down into tasks and references.
-The tasks that are common to all protocols, such as installation, are at the beginning of the manual. e.
+The tasks that are common to all protocols, such as installation, are at the beginning of the manual.

-Chapter Title Starting Page Chapter Description NR60E2 Specifications 9 Complete specifications of the NR60E2 products.
-Configuring Network Interfaces 21 Information on configuring network interfaces on your computer or laptop to ensure easy communication with the NR60E2.
-Physical Installation 23 Task instructions and information related to physically installing the NR60E2 in your system.
-Wire Power and Ethernet 29 Task instructions and information needed to wire power and ethernet connections to the NR60E2.
+Chapter Title Starting Page Chapter Description NR60E2 Specifications 11 Complete specifications of the NR60E2 products.
+Configuring Network Interfaces 23 Information on configuring network interfaces on your computer or laptop to ensure easy communication with the NR60E2.
+Physical Installation 25 Task instructions and information related to physically installing the NR60E2 in your system.
+Wire Power and Ethernet 31 Task instructions and information needed to wire power and ethernet connections to the NR60E2.
 These instructions are applicable to both bench top and machine wiring.
-Set the IP Address and Protocol 33 Task information on setting the IP address information and selecting the proper protocol for the NR60E2.
+Set the IP Address and Protocol 35 Task information on setting the IP address information and selecting the proper protocol for the NR60E2.
 Implicit Communica- tions with an EDS 45 Task information on using an EDS file to configure implicit communications with the NR60E2 using the EtherNet/IP protocol.
-Implicit Communica- tions Without an EDS 53 Task information on configuring the NR60E2 as a generic device for implicit communications using the EtherNet/IP protocol.
-EtherNet/IP Explicit Messaging 59 Task information on using Message Instructions for explicit communications with an NR60E2 encoder using the EtherNet/IP protocol CIP Position Sensor Object 67 Reference information on the EtherNet/IP CIP Position Sensor Object definition supported by the NR60E2.
-Modbus TCP Configuration 71 Reference information on communicating with an NR60E2 that is configured to use the Modbus TCP protocol.
-PROFINET Parameters 75 Reference information on the additional parameters used by the NR60E2 when it is configured to use the PROFINET protocol.
-PROFINET Acyclic Data Formats 77 Reference information on the format of data that can be written to the NR60E2 using the acyclic PROFINET communications channel.
-PROFINET Cyclic Data Formats 83 Reference information on the telegrams that can be used to exchange information with the NR60E2 using the cyclic PROFINET data channel.
-PROFINET Network Configuration 91 Task information on adding an NR60E2 to a PROFINET system.
+Implicit Communica- tions Without an EDS 57 Task information on configuring the NR60E2 as a generic device for implicit communications using the EtherNet/IP protocol.
+EtherNet/IP Explicit Messaging 65 Task information on using Message Instructions for explicit communications with an NR60E2 encoder using the EtherNet/IP protocol CIP Position Sensor Object 75 Reference information on the EtherNet/IP CIP Position Sensor Object definition supported by the NR60E2.
+Modbus TCP Configuration 79 Reference information on communicating with an NR60E2 that is configured to use the Modbus TCP protocol.